think2times/Fastrack/Doing/ielts/One Word Diary/December.md

 ### 19th
 > I couldn't do any complicated work these days because the rejection of Qiu shuxin.
 I am regret to unthoughtful expression to her now.
 I don't know how to get rid of this situation.
 I hate such a hesitant me.

+### 20th
+> I found there is no value in thinking about my relation with Qiu shuxin.
+I should do something to occupy my time and energy rather than assessing her thought.
+I should love myself more and try to give full play to make myself happy.

+### 21th
+> I told the failure of persuit to Qiu shuxin to my mom and I felt much more ease.
+I should asked my parents and friends for advice before making an important decision.
+I shouldn't turn a blind eye on their suggestions, they are very useful sometimes.
+I think I can treat Qiu shuxin in a normal way now.

+### 22th
+> I have insisted in reciting English words for 202 days.
+My mood is much better than last three weeks.